heymichellemac/gaming-blog/_posts/2023/04/2023-04-26-rocket-league.md

 ## Review

 Was an enjoyable way to spend some time.
+A fun game to play for 20 mins or so as it's easy to jump into a quick match or two.

 Got the platinum trophy, still a ton of DLC to go back to eventually but I'm done for now.
 [Backloggd Review](https://www.backloggd.com/u/MichelleMac/review/777452/){:target="\_blank"}{:rel="noopener noreferrer"}